wavefrontHQ/docs/pages/doc/wavefront_limits.md

 ## Default Customer-Specific Limits

 You can start with Wavefront either as part of a free trial or as a new customer.
 In both cases, a set of out-of-the-box limits applies to that customer account.
-You can contact our customer success team to request changes.
+You can [contact our tech support team](wavefront_support_feedback.html) to request changes.
 In some cases, a change might involve additional costs.

 <table>
 <tbody>